1 9 9 5 (USA)

 The Langoliers is rather like a long Twilight Zone episode and while the premise is stretched almost to breaking point by the length, the mystery is enjoyable and strange enough to hold one’s interest.

-It’s a bit much to swallow Dean Stockwell’s mystery writer character making these huge deductive leaps of imagination to work out what is going on but there’s a decent cast on offer here with Patricia Wettig as a school teacher and Bronson Pinchot as a yuppie businessman who cracks under the strain.
+It’s a bit much to swallow Dean Stockwell’s mystery writer character making these huge deductive leaps of imagination to work out what is going on but there’s a decent cast on offer here with Patricia Wettig as a school teacher and Bronson Pinchot (pictured at left) as a yuppie businessman who cracks under the strain.
 Pinchot’s bonkers performance gets the film through a few lulls.

 The special effects are rather poor at times but are not without their dated tv budget charms.
 The Langoliers is decent fun on the whole if you like strange mysteries and Stephen King stories.